Ciyradyl/CiyradylMovieAPP/README.md

 - *Javascript*
 - *Bootstrap*
 - *React Bootstrap*
+- *React Router*
 - *CSS*
-- *Alertify*
+- *ReactToastify*

 **2. In the future;**

-- *Implementing "react-router-dom" and change the whole structure of the App.js with help of router technology.*
+- *[DONE]Implementing "react-router-dom" and change the whole structure of the App.js with help of router technology.*
-- *Replacing the design of the category section with "active" styling.
+- *[DONE]Replacing the design of the category section with "active" styling.*
 - *[DONE]Adding a category section and fetching "genre_ids:" parameter from TMDB API to implement category management.*
 - *[DONE] Generating a specific Navi.js file as a component and replacing the present one with Navi.js.
 Also detailing the Navbar with new features.*